ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

     |                                    |                            |
 ~~~~~~~~~~~

-# Request Creation Hints provided in EAD item # {#example-ead-request-creation-hints}
+## Non-sequential Workflow # {#example-non-sequential-workflow}

-When this profile is used, the Client (C) might not be able to determine in advance the appropriate Authorization Server (AS) to contact.
-In such cases, C may initiate EDHOC with the Resource Server (RS) prior to obtaining an access token and rely on the RS to provide this information.
+When this profile is used, the C might not be able to determine in advance the appropriate AS to contact.
+In such cases, C may initiate EDHOC with RS prior to obtaining an access token and rely on RS to provide this information.

-One approach, as detailed in this section, is for the RS to convey this information by including an External Authorization Data (EAD) item in EDHOC message\_2.
+One approach, as detailed in this section, is for RS to convey this information by including an External Authorization Data (EAD) item in EDHOC message\_2.
 The content of this EAD item is the information conveyed in a Request Creation Hints response, thereby helping C to identify the correct AS, and possibly other relevant parameters needed to request an access token.

-The following describes an example scenario where this functionality is used in the forward message flow, in particular taking advantage of the new EAD items EAD\_REQUEST\_CREATION\_HINTS (see {{as-creation-hints}}) and EAD\_CRED\_BY\_VALUE (see {{auth-cred-by-value}}).
+The following describes an example scenario where this functionality is used in the EDHOC forward message flow, in particular taking advantage of the new EAD items EAD\_REQUEST\_CREATION\_HINTS (see {{as-creation-hints}}) and EAD\_CRED\_BY\_VALUE (see {{auth-cred-by-value}}).

-1. Without having an access token, C sends EDHOC message\_1 to the RS, including in EAD\_1:
+1. Without having an access token, C sends EDHOC message\_1 to RS, including in EAD\_1:

     * A new EAD item EAD\_REQUEST\_CREATION\_HINTS, here specifying no ead\_value.

-      By doing so, C is asking the RS to include the same EAD item in EAD\_2, specifying the information that would be included in a Request Creation Hints response.
+      By doing so, C is asking RS to include the same EAD item in EAD\_2, specifying the information that would be included in a Request Creation Hints response.

-    * A new EAD item EAD\_CRED\_BY\_VALUE, asking the RS to specify its authentication credential AUTH\_CRED\_the RS by value in ID\_CRED\_R.
+    * A new EAD item EAD\_CRED\_BY\_VALUE, asking RS to specify its authentication credential AUTH\_CRED\_RS by value in ID\_CRED\_R.

-2. the RS replies with EDHOC message\_2, including in EAD\_2:
+2. RS replies with EDHOC message\_2, including in EAD\_2:

-   * The new EAD item EAD\_REQUEST\_CREATION\_HINTS, whose CBOR byte string specified as ead\_value encodes the information that would have been included in a Request Creation Hints response to an unauthorized request sent to the RS.
+   * The new EAD item EAD\_REQUEST\_CREATION\_HINTS, whose CBOR byte string specified as ead\_value encodes the information that would have been included in a Request Creation Hints response to an unauthorized request sent to RS.
 In particular, this information includes the URI to the /token endpoint at the AS.

      However, note that C has not made an actual request with a specific request method and targeting a specific application resource.
-That is, the RS does not know yet what resources C is actually interested in accessing later on.
+That is, RS does not know yet what resources C is actually interested in accessing later on.
 Hence, the information specified in this EAD\_REQUEST\_CREATION\_HINTS item is typically not expected to include "audience" and "scope".

 3. C requests an access token for the right audience and scope from the right AS, based on pre-configured parameters on the client and the information from EAD\_REQUEST\_CREATION\_HINTS within EDHOC message\_2, like if C had received a Request Creation Hints response.

-   C should already know the right audience and scope to specify in the Access Token Request, as that information is not expected to be provided by the RS in the EAD\_REQUEST\_CREATION\_HINTS item of message\_2.
+   C should already know the right audience and scope to specify in the Access Token Request, as that information is not expected to be provided by RS in the EAD\_REQUEST\_CREATION\_HINTS item of EDHOC message\_2.
 There may also be default audience and scope set at the AS to use, if none is specified by C in its Access Token Request.

-4. C sends EDHOC message\_3, specifying the access token in EAD\_3 as value of the EAD item "EAD\_ACCESS\_TOKEN".
+4. C sends EDHOC message\_3 to RS, specifying the access token in EAD\_3 as value of the EAD item "EAD\_ACCESS\_TOKEN".

-5. If the protected request from C for accessing a resource at the RS is not authorized per the issued access token, then the RS replies with a protected error response.
-Within that error response, the RS can provide C with information that would have been specified in a Request Creation Hints response.
+5. If a protected request from C for accessing a resource at RS is not authorized per the issued access token, then RS replies with a protected error response.
+Within that error response, RS can provide C with information that would have been specified in a Request Creation Hints response.
 This time, that information also includes "audience" and "scope".
-After this, C can follow-up requesting a new access token that dynamically updates access rights accordingly.
+After this, C can follow-up requesting a new access token that dynamically updates access rights accordingly (see {{c-as}}).

-   Note that this applies also if C uses the EDHOC + OSCORE combined request (see {{RFC9668}}), hence combining EDHOC message\_3 with the first OSCORE-protected request to access a protected resource at the RS.
+   Note that this applies also if C uses the EDHOC + OSCORE combined request (see {{RFC9668}}), hence combining EDHOC message\_3 with the first OSCORE-protected request to access a protected resource at RS (see {{example-with-optimization}}).

-If, instead, the reverse message flow is used, then the following differences compared to what is described above apply:
+If, instead, the EDHOC reverse message flow is used, then the following differences compared to what is described above apply:

-* EAD\_REQUEST\_CREATION\_HINTS and EAD\_CRED\_BY\_VALUE are included in EDHOC message\_2 by C, in order to ask the RS to provide the Request Creation Hints information and to specify AUTH\_CRED\_the RS by value in ID\_CRED\_I, respectively.
+* EAD\_REQUEST\_CREATION\_HINTS and EAD\_CRED\_BY\_VALUE are included in EDHOC message\_2 by C, in order to ask RS to provide the Request Creation Hints information and to specify AUTH\_CRED\_RS by value in ID\_CRED\_I, respectively.

-* EAD\_REQUEST\_CREATION\_HINTS is included in EDHOC message\_3 by the RS, with value the Request Creation Hints information.
+* EAD\_REQUEST\_CREATION\_HINTS is included in EDHOC message\_3 by RS, with value the Request Creation Hints information.

-* After receiving EDHOC message\_3, C requests the access token to the AS, based on the information from EAD\_REQUEST\_CREATION\_HINTS in message\_3.
+* After receiving EDHOC message\_3, C requests the access token to the AS, based on the information from EAD\_REQUEST\_CREATION\_HINTS in EDHOC message\_3.

-* Finally, C sends EDHOC message\_4, specifying the access token in EAD\_4 as value of the EAD item "EAD\_ACCESS\_TOKEN".
+* Finally, C sends EDHOC message\_4 to RS, specifying the access token in EAD\_4 as value of the EAD item "EAD\_ACCESS\_TOKEN".

 # Profile Requirements # {#sec-profile-requirements}